Ling Lun

-Ling Lun (伶 倫 or 泠 倫, Linglun) is the legendary founder of music in ancient China.
+Ling Lun (伶倫 or 泠倫, Linglun) is the legendary founder of music in ancient China.

 Mythology

-In Chinese mythology, Ling Lun is said to have created bamboo flutes which made the sounds of many birds, including the mythical phoenix.
+In Chinese mythology, Ling Lun is said to have created bamboo flutes which made the sounds of many birds, including the mythical fenghuang.
 "In this way, Ling Lun invented the five notes of the ancient Chinese five-tone scale (gong, shang, jiao, zhi, and yu, which is equivalent to 1, 2, 3, 5, and 6 in numbered musical notation or do, re, mi, sol, and la in western solfeggio) and the eight sounds made by eight musical instruments.
 The Yellow Emperor (Huangdi) is said to have ordered the casting of bells in tune with those flutes.